Sunday, February 22, 2026

 REBORN OS UPDATE

 REBORN OS latest has all the Dedktops, KDE, Cosmic and Catfish but when I tried Enlightenment Desktop it went into /var partition full mode with lot of space avaible in / root partition.
 This /var partition saga which in not there in Debian GNOME bit of a pain.
-I think I gave at least 10GB for /var and I am going to jack it up.
+I think I gave at least 8GB for /var and I am going to jack it up to 12GB.
+I believe all the additional desktops are accommodated in / var an CINNAMON takes about 1200MB and that is one reason I shun CINNAMON as a Desktop which include Linux Mint.

 BlueStar Linux UPDATE